New York City Guide

 via Magnolia Bakery

-14. Bacon, Egg, and Cheese From a Bodega
+14. Bacon, Egg and Cheese From a Bodega

 Bodega | Multiple Locations | $

-It could be argued that all of the best NYC foods are made in delicatessens.
-Kosher-style Jewish delis are an indelible facet of New York’s culture, and Katz’s Delicatessen is the celebrity of all Jewish delis, having originally opened in the late 1800s.
-If it’s your first time, you are obligated to order this infamous New York food: a pastrami on rye, stuffed with high-quality, smokey pastrami, tangy mustard and your choice of toppings.
+It could be argued that all of the best NYC foods are made in delicatessens, but Kosher-style Jewish delis, in particular, are an indelible facet of New York’s culture.
+Step into Katz’s Delicatessen and you’ll discover the celebrity of all Jewish delis, having originally opened in the late 1800s.

-Katz’s Delicatessen | Multiple Locations | $$
+Katz’s Delicatessen | 205 E. Houston St., New York, NY 10002 | $$

 via Katz's Delicatessen